 5. INTEGRATION WITH MARKETING AUTOMATION

 The best way to think of HubSpot’s CRM and HubSpot’s marketing automation system (HubSpot marketing), is they are one database containing the same contacts and companies.
-The sophisticated automation capability in HubSpot marketing can be used to automate parts of the sales process in the CRM.
+The sophisticated automation capability in HubSpot marketing can be used to automate parts of the and sales process in the CRM.
 For example;

 - When a person completes a ‘Contact Us’ form on your website, HubSpot can automatically create a sales opportunity in the CRM, create a task in the sales person’s to-do list and notify the sales person via email to complete the task.